Gardamuse/mispell/README.md

 ## Usage
 The library exposes the following functions:

-* `bimbofy(String, Float)` takes the text you want to transform as the first argument and a number between 0 and 1 to determine how much the text is transformed.
+* `bimbofy(String, Float)` takes the text you want to transform as the first argument and a number between 0 and 1 (the bimbofactor) to determine how much the text is transformed.
 * `word_complexity(String)` takes a single word and returns a number 0 or greater, the greater the number, the more complex the word.
-* `scramble_complexity(String, Float)` takes a text to be transformed and a value determining the cutoff value for complexity.
+* `scramble(String, Float)` takes a text to be transformed and the bimbofactor.
+The bimbofactor is transformed into a complexity value and used as a cutoff for complexity.
 Words more complex than the cutoff value will be scrambled.

 __Node__:
 ```js